WHAT WE DO

 SPORTS MINISTRY OUTREACH

-In addition to offering a quality Christian education, the GCEC seeks to build relationships with this vulnerable community through our sports ministry outreach.
+Besides offering a quality Christian education, the GCEC seeks to build relationships with this vulnerable community through our sports ministry outreach.
 Every Saturday morning we spend at least 2 hours with a group of young children 5-12 years of age, playing softball and other team sports.
 After playing for a few hours, we share the gospel by studying the Bible together or sharing our testimonies and offering messages of hope and a better way.
 For young men 13-16, we have started a baseball team that now plays with the Granada city baseball league.
-Our ministry focuses on sharing the gospel, discipling players, developing their personal character, and building team work in an atmosphere of love and acceptance.
-This has proven to be one of our most effective outreach tools for spreading the Gospel to individuals who may not otherwise be open to hearing the good news on a regular basis.
-Over the years, this 7-acre piece of land adjacent to the GCEC school has welcomed many local church groups, community organizations, and missionary partners from the U.S., all of which have made a tremendous impact on the youth of Pantanal and its neighboring barrios.
+Our ministry focuses on sharing the gospel, discipling players, developing their personal character, and building teamwork in an atmosphere of love and acceptance.
+This has proven to be one of our most effective outreach tools for spreading the gospel to individuals who may not otherwise be open to hearing the Good News regularly.
+Over the years, this 7-acre piece of land next to the GCEC school has welcomed many local church groups, community organizations, and missionary partners from the U.S., all of which have made a tremendous impact on the youth of Pantanal and its neighboring barrios.

 To better serve the people of Pantanal and its neighboring communities, we have been constructing a baseball complex to expand our sports ministry outreach and meet the needs of our school's athletics program.
 Thanks to the support of visiting teams and individuals, we have already built two full-size baseball fields, officially known as the Charles Kaye Field "Campo de los Sueños."
-Currently, there are limited facilities in the Pantanal community to host recreational and competitive leagues such as Little League Baseball and adult softball leagues.
-It is our desire to help meet this community void and strengthen our partnerships with local churches, community organizations, and other missionary groups and NGOs to reach the children and youth of this community.
+There are limited facilities in the Pantanal community to host recreational and competitive leagues such as Little League Baseball and adult softball leagues.
+We hope to help meet this community void and strengthen our partnerships with local churches, community organizations, and other missionary groups and NGOs to reach the children and youth of this community.

-Our school and sports ministry, many local churches, community groups, city leagues, and other Christian ministries use our baseball complex daily.
+Our school and sports ministry, as well as many local churches, community groups, city leagues, and other Christian ministries use our baseball complex daily.

 Our Commitment to Sustainability & Stewardship of the Environment

 In partnership with many, we believe that we have designed an environment of great beauty, one that honors Nicaragua's own architectural history and capitalizes on its abundance of natural resources.
-It is our goal to shepherd our students in the Biblical admonition to care for the environment, keep it clean and beautiful, and to honor the Creator by tending to his creation.
-Our students are challenged to see the earth as a gift from God, not litter, recycle, conserve water, treat plants and trees with care, and to work the land when possible.
+It is our goal to shepherd our students in the Biblical admonition to care for the environment, keep it clean and beautiful, and honor the Creator by tending to his creation.
+We challenge our students to see the earth as a gift from God, not litter, recycle, conserve water, treat plants and trees with care, and to work the land when possible.

 “The Lord God took the man and put him in the Garden of Eden to work it and take care of it.”